Anthony Misiewicz

-Anthony Misiewicz (/mɪˈsɛvɪtʃ/ mih-SEV-itch; born November 1, 1994) is an American professional baseball pitcher who is a free agent.
+Anthony Misiewicz (/mɪˈsɛvɪtʃ/ mih-SEV-itch; born November 1, 1994) is an American professional baseball pitcher in the Cincinnati Reds organization.
 He has previously played in Major League Baseball (MLB) for the Seattle Mariners, Kansas City Royals, Arizona Diamondbacks, Detroit Tigers, New York Yankees, and Minnesota Twins.

 Career

 Amateur career

 Misiewicz graduated from Anchor Bay High School in New Baltimore, Michigan.
 He attended Michigan State University, where he played college baseball for the Michigan State Spartans.
 In 2015, his junior year, he had a 5–4 win–loss record with a 3.80 earned run average (ERA) in 18 games (eight games started).
 After the season, he briefly played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Seattle Mariners

 The Seattle Mariners selected Misiewicz in the 18th round of the 2015 MLB draft.
 He signed with the Mariners for a $70,000 signing bonus rather than returning to Michigan State for his senior year.
 After signing, Misiewicz made his professional debut with the Everett AquaSox, going 3–2 with a 2.14 ERA in 46 1/3 innings pitched.
 In 2016, he pitched for the Bakersfield Blaze, compiling a 7–10 record with a 4.79 ERA in 29 starts.
 He began 2017 with Modesto Nuts before being promoted to the Arkansas Travelers.